Import Duty From Mexico to US in 2026: Rates by Product

 For a lot of importers, Mexico still looks like the cleanest sourcing route into the US because qualifying goods can enter at 0% duty under the United States-Mexico-Canada Agreement.
 But that zero is not automatic.
 It depends on classification, origin, regional value content where relevant, and whether you can support the claim if Customs asks questions later.

 And if the goods do not qualify for USMCA, the answer gets more expensive fast.
-You can fall back to the normal HTS rate from the USITC Harmonized Tariff Schedule, and in 2026 importers also need to watch the broader tariff environment summarized by Tax Foundation’s tariff tracker: USITC HTS, Tax Foundation tariff tracker.
+You can fall back to the normal HTS rate from the USITC Harmonized Tariff Schedule, plus the current Mexico-specific additional-duty treatment and any product-specific trade remedy: USITC HTS[3], CBP Mexico/Canada tariff guidance[6].

 This guide explains the practical answer, what rates importers are usually working from, and what to verify before you assume Mexico means duty-free.
 If you are comparing Mexico with China, Vietnam, or another sourcing route, also read our related guides on US-China tariff rates in 2026 and how to calculate landed cost.